 Invest in local currency or GBP

-Excellent and stable regulatory environments
+Excellent and stable regulatory environment

-New Zealand has an excellent regulatory body, with wide ranging powers, in the Financial Market Authority (FMA) see http://www.fma.govt.nz/ govern New Zealand superannuation schemes.
-In addition the Inland Revenue (the New Zealand tax authority) see http://www.ird.govt.nz closely monitor superannuation schemes tax compliance (as well as having been responsible for the set up of the KiwiSaver industry in New Zealand).
+New Zealand has an excellent regulatory body, with wide ranging powers, in the Financial Market Authority (FMA) http://www.fma.govt.nz/ who govern New Zealand superannuation schemes.
+In addition the Inland Revenue (the New Zealand tax authority) http://www.ird.govt.nz closely monitor superannuation schemes tax compliance (as well as having been responsible for the set up of the KiwiSaver industry in New Zealand).
 Every scheme must be individually registered with and extensively reviewed by both the FMA and the Inland Revenue.

 The FMA and Inland Revenue set policy that is important to New Zealand superannuation and not specifically designed to maximise QROPS outcomes.
 This is important as it makes QROPS a by-product of New Zealand legislation rather than the focus of it – which is friendlier for the HMRC.